What is motorcycle insurance?

 Vandalism or malicious damage means willful (deliberate, intentional) acts of damage to a motorcycle.
 Examples of vandalism or malicious damage – actions that we do not condone in any way – include someone:

-Your trailer is often covered automatically or optionally if it is attached to your bike at the time of an accident, and is damaged as a result.
-The level of cover can range from $750 to $5,000, according to our 2015 ratings.
+Your trailer could be covered automatically or optionally if it is attached to your bike at the time of an accident, and is damaged as a result.
+Check the policy.

-If you decide to sell or replace your current motorcycle with another one, the replacement motorcycle will automatically be covered by the same level of insurance.
+If you decide to sell or replace your current motorcycle with another one, this type of extra cover means that the replacement motorcycle could automatically be covered by the same level of insurance.
 This cover is temporary and typically only lasts 14 days to give you time to sign up your new motorcycle for its own insurance policy.

 Riding apparel means clothing and protective safety items that are designed for motorcycle riding and worn by you: